 - ⅓ cup of honey

 - ½ cups chocolate chips

 - If making your own oat flour fill your food processer up halfway with oatmeal and blend it until it turns into a fine flour.
 About 20 seconds.

-- Add in peanut butter, honey, and 1 tbsp of coconut oil.
+- Add in peanut butter, honey, and 1 tablespoon of coconut oil.
 Mix well until all incorporated.
-If the mix is too dry and not sticking together add another tbsp of coconut oil.
+If the mix is too dry and not sticking together add another tablespoon of coconut oil.